Frequently Asked Questions

 Do you accept insurance?

-I accept Cigna, Medicaid (Colorado Access), and Child Health Plan Plus (CHP+).
+I am an in-network provider for Aetna, Anthem Blue Cross and Blue Shield Colorado, Carelon Behavioral Health, Child Health Plan Plus (CHP+), Cigna, Medicaid (Colorado Access), and Quest Behavioral Health.
 If I do not accept your private health insurance plan, I am happy to provide you with a superbill to submit to your insurance company for potential out-of-network reimbursement.
 I encourage you to contact your insurance company to confirm that they reimburse for out-of-network mental health services.

 Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.